-The ERSCP document: 'Effective support for children, young people and families in the East Riding of Yorkshire: Guidance for all practitioners in working together to support families and safeguard children' provides comprehensive information, advice and guidance on local procedures and should be used as a point of reference to support and inform decision making across Safeguarding and Child Protection concerns.

-All staff have a responsibility to respond to disclosures by children or other concerns and pass these concerns on to the DSL immediately.
-Staff do not need 'proof' of abuse and should not 'investigate' concerns.
+- 31. The ERSCP document: 'Effective support for children, young people and families in the East Riding of Yorkshire: Guidance for all practitioners in working together to support families and safeguard children' provides comprehensive information, advice and guidance on local procedures and should be used as a point of reference to support and inform decision making across Safeguarding and Child Protection concerns. - 32.
+All staff have a responsibility to respond to allegations by children or other concerns and pass these concerns on to the DSL immediately.
+Staff do not need 'proof' of abuse, exploitation or neglect and should not 'investigate' concerns.
 This information must be recorded on the 'Record of Concern Form'.
-(Appendices 2 - 5 and Appendix 13, for supporting documents) See Local School Protocol for information on how each school will record this information.
+See Local School Protocol for information on how each school will record this information. - 33.
 Concerns relating to marks or injuries must also be recorded on a 'Body Map' (Appendix 4) which should be attached to the 'Record of Concern Form' (Appendix 3).
-If using a body map injuries or marks must be described, in addition to locating on the body map.

-Photographs must not be taken of any marks or injuries.

-Staff are briefed on procedures and regularly reminded to maintain an 'It could happen here' attitude and not to dismiss concerns or disclosures as insignificant, as:

-- they may provide a vital link to other information. - keep such concerns to themselves. - investigate or seek proof. - promise secrecy to children or adults making disclosures but reassure them that information will be shared appropriately and confidentially. - ask closed questions that lead a child into a particular answer but if they need to clarify aspects of a disclosure by or about a child use only 'TED' type questions (i.e. Tell me - Explain - Describe) - delay recording or passing concerns to the DSL.
+If using a body map injuries or marks must be described, in addition to locating on the body map. - 34.
+Photographs must not be taken of any marks or injuries. - 35.
+Staff are briefed on procedures and regularly reminded to maintain an 'It could happen here' attitude and not to dismiss concerns or allegations as insignificant.
+The approach of staff will be informed by consideration of the following: - a) information and concerns may provide a vital link to other information. - b) concerns must be shared with the DSL immediately or as soon as possible. - c) investigation or seeking proof should not take place as this is the role of the DSL / DDSL - d) not promising secrecy to children or adults making allegations or sharing concerns but reassure them that information will be shared appropriately and confidentially. - e) to avoid closed questions that lead a child into a particular answer but if they need to clarify aspects of an allegation or concerns shared by or about a child use only 'TED' type questions (i.e., Tell me Explain Describe) - f) not to delay recording or passing concerns to the DSL. - 36.
 Staff are made aware that it is unacceptable legally, professionally and morally for any member of staff to keep such concerns to themselves, including concerns about the conduct of another member of staff.
-(See Section 17) and that any such failures will be regarded as potential disciplinary matters.
+(See Section 17) and that any such failures will be regarded as potential disciplinary matters. - 37.
 Each case will be considered by the DSL who will decide what information to share with which staff and how to progress communication and information sharing with parent / carer and partner agencies.

-The DSL will acknowledge receipt of any concerns and provide an update progress.
+38. The DSL will acknowledge receipt of any concerns and provide an update progress.